Three Things I Avoid Saying to My Kids

 I want my kids to learn emotional regulation and not repression.

 When I cried growing up, I often felt like an emotional, silly girl.
 The youngest of four kids, I tried to teach myself to be tough.
-When moments of uncontrolled emotions would spill out, I would feel overly dramatic and weak.
+When moments of uncontrolled emotions would spill out, I would feel overly dramatic, weak, and ashamed.
+Counseling helped me realize that my emotions are valid and can be important indicators guiding me as I make decisions.

 With my kids, rather than feeling ashamed and scared of emotions, I want them to develop emotional intelligence.

-Forcing a kid to “stop crying” might be quicker and feel less uncomfortable, however, I want to teach my children to process their emotions.
-This is a multiple step process involving understanding, labeling and dealing with the emotion.
+Forcing my kids to “stop crying” might be quicker and make me feel less uncomfortable, however, this doesn’t teach them how to regulate and process their emotions.
+This multiple-step process involves understanding, labeling, and dealing with the emotion.
 Depending on the issue, this may involve guiding them as they calm down or helping them problem solve.

 “Permission to Feel: The Power of Emotional Intelligence to Achieve Well-being and Success” by Marc Brackett discusses the importance of teaching emotional intelligence to children.
 I highly recommend this book to anyone wanting to know more about practicing and teaching these skills.